dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Run AI Experiments

 Use the DXC AI Starter to build and test algorithms.
-Sample code snippet to run an AI Experiment.
 This code executes an experiment by running run_experiment() on a model.

 ```
 experiment_design = {